jjvanzon/JJs-Reference-Architecture/code-style.md

 Reason:
 Persistence frameworks do not always provide *instance* integrity, so code that compares *identities* may be less likely to break.

-(Also consider doing *null* checks on the entities if applicable.)
+(Also consider doing `null` checks on the [entities](patterns.md#entity) if applicable.)

 ### Avoiding Compiler Directives

 Prefer not to use compiler directives, unless the code cannot run on a platform without excluding that piece of code.
-Otherwise a *boolean* variable might be preferred, a [configuration](aspects.md#configuration) setting or different *concrete implementations* of classes.
+Otherwise a *boolean* variable might be preferred, a [configuration](aspects.md#configuration) setting or different *concrete implementations* of `classes`.

 <table><tr><th class="green">Recommended</th><th class="red">Less Preferred</th></tr><tr><td markdown="1" class="green">